SVG to JPG Converter

 Typical Tasks and Users

-• Social Media Managers: Uploading vector logos or promotional graphics to platforms like Instagram, Facebook, or LinkedIn, which do not accept .SVG uploads.
+• Social Media Managers: Uploading vector logos to platforms like Instagram, LinkedIn, or Facebook, which reject .SVG uploads for security and rendering reasons.

-• Web Developers: Generating fallback raster images for older email clients or legacy browsers that cannot render vector graphics.
+• Web Developers: Generating fallback raster images for older email clients (like legacy Microsoft Outlook) that cannot render vector graphics.

 Software & Tool Support

-You can open, edit, and convert .SVG and .JPG files using a variety of vector and raster tools:
+You can open, edit, and convert .SVG and .JPG files using various graphical and command-line tools:

-• Vector Editors: Adobe Illustrator, Inkscape (free/open-source), and Affinity Designer can open .SVG and export to .JPG.
+• Vector Editors: Adobe Illustrator (paid) and Inkscape (free, open-source) natively build .SVG files and can export them to .JPG.

-• Raster Editors: Adobe Photoshop and GIMP can rasterize .SVG files upon import and save them as .JPG.
+• Raster Editors: Adobe Photoshop (paid) and GIMP (free) can rasterize .SVG files upon import and save them as .JPG.

 Pros and Cons of the Conversion